Welcome to the City of Foley…a Minnesota thriving rural community!

 - Owners are responsible for updating their contact information.

-Proof of current vaccinations is required at the time of issuing license.
+Proof of current rabies vaccination is required at the time of issuing license.
 The new ordinance was passed at the March 7, 2017, City Council Meeting.

 MN 23 Crash Reduction Project Update